So You Want to Travel but Don’t Have Enough Money to Go?

 How to Stay for Less

-Secondary to transportation, lodging will usually be your next biggest travel expense.
+Secondary to transportation, lodging will usually be your next biggest expense if you want to travel.
 Anything you can do to lower your cost of lodging at your destination will save you major bucks on your travel budget.
 Here are some recommendations on how to stay for free or for cheap:

 - Stay with people you know: do you have friends or acquaintances living there?
 Get in touch, ask if you can stay with them for a few days, and offer them something in return (cleaning services, babysitting, whatever you can think of).
 If you sweeten the deal enough, it could be a win-win for all!